it5prasoon/ReactNativePanorama/README.md

-# ReactNative3Js
+# ReactNativePanorama
-A 3D model in React Native using WebGL and Three.js.
+A 3D panorama view using react native.
+You can use your sensors to move.